kylevedder/kylevedder.github.io/misc/state_of_robot_learning_dec_2025.md

 Cons:

- - Typically _much_ slower than humans performing the task manually
+ - Typically _much_ (up to 10x!) slower than humans performing the task directly with their hands
  - Operators require multiple weeks of practice to become proficient enough to make data usable for training
  - Requires a full robot onsite to collect data — significant production and capital requirement to scale collection

 #### Smart Demo Gloves (Universal Manipulation Interface)

-Rather than full leader follower, humans hold devices in their hands and use these devices to perform the task.
+Rather than full leader follower, humans hold devices (e.g. Universal Manipulation Interface[^3]) in their hands and use these devices to perform the task.
 The end effectors match the robot, along with a cheap version of the sensor suite onboard the robot to try to reconstruct $s$.
 Devices perform SLAM to get end effector pose in task space, such that IK can later be used to estimate full joint state.

 Pros:

  - Faster to learn for operators
  - Faster demonstrations
- - Cheaper to deploy at scale (e.g. Generalist)
+ - Cheaper to deploy at scale (e.g. Generalist[^4], Sunday[^5])

 Cons: